-Some of the macro environmental trends facing the mining industry are water, energy, climate change and the management of mining waste.
-There is increased competition for access to fresh water.
-Regulations around greenhouse gas emissions are on the rise.
+Some of the macro environmental trends facing the mining industry are water stewardship, climate change risks and opportunities, and the management of mining waste.
+There is increased competition for resources as the world’s population continues to increase; therefore, the public and governments are expected to increase scrutiny, expectations and regulations of their resources management.
+Since water is currently a critical input for production, our stewardship of this resource must continue to evolve.
+Regulations for greenhouse gas emissions (GHG) are becoming more stringent.
 Dynamic weather patterns and changing ecosystems are influencing society in new ways.
-Mine waste management is under heightened public scrutiny as a result of mine legacy sites and major tailings dam failures in recent years.
+Mine waste management is also under heightened public scrutiny as a result of mine sites with legacy environmental impacts and recent years’ major tailings dam failures.
 As awareness of all these issues grows, and tolerance for negative environmental impacts decreases, the extractives industry will face increasing regulatory and societal pressure to improve its sustainability performance, transparency and innovation.
-To be sustainable, our industry must not only embrace change, but be an agent of it.

 Why Is This Important to Our Stakeholders?

-Stakeholders want assurance that we are avoiding, or managing, and mitigating the environmental impacts of our operations.
-They recognize the importance of the earth and its resources to our operations and their own livelihoods.
-For many of our stakeholders, water stewardship and energy efficiency are top priorities.
-Topics such as climate change, water quality and availability, and environmental spills and tailings dam breaches are common concerns.
+Stakeholders want assurance that we are avoiding, or managing as well as, mitigating the environmental impacts of our operations.
+They recognize the importance of the earth and its resources to their own livelihoods and well-being.
+For many of our stakeholders, water stewardship and mine waste management are top priorities.

 Why Is This Important to Us?

 Our strategy is to identify and proactively mitigate and manage our environmental impacts.
-We have embedded our environmental stewardship strategy in our SEMS, which provides a standardized, systematized approach to environmental management in key areas, including specific strategies for Water and Tailings Stewardship.
+We have embedded our environmental stewardship strategy in our Sustainability Excellence Management System (SEMS), which provides a standardized, systematized approach to environmental management in key areas, including specific requirements for water and tailings stewardship.

-At the Board level, the Sustainability Committee oversees the key environmental aspects and activities (for more information, see the section on Board Oversight of Sustainability).
-Environmental programs are headed by the Vice President of Environment, who reports to the Executive Vice President of Corporate Affairs and Sustainability.
+At the Board level, the Sustainability Committee oversees our key environmental aspects and activities.
+Environmental programs are headed by the Vice President, Environment who reports to the Executive Vice President of Corporate Affairs and Sustainability.